tarwn/lessthandot-hugo/blogs/content/posts/2011-02-15-trapping-errors-when-working-with.md

 Yes, that worked just as expected.

 Now what do you think will happen if we change the table name from sysobjects to sysobjects2?
-Let&#8217;s run it and see
+Let's run it and see

 sql
 BEGIN TRY